-Riders are supervised by instructors or assistant instructors when in the proximity of horses, whether mounted or not.
+Instructors or assistant instructors supervise riders when in the proximity of horses, whether mounted or not.
 For ring or corral riding and trail riding, at least one instructor and one assistant instructor supervise a group of ten or fewer riders.
 For ring and corral riding, one additional instructor is required for every five additional riders.
 For beginners and younger girls or for difficult trails more instructors may be needed.

 Connect with your Girl Scout council for approved sites or site suggestions.
-The stable operator should be able to confirm one million dollars General Liability insurance and instructor certifications upon request.
-It is recommended that you request a certificate of insurance to document evidence of the insurance coverage, most facilities will accommodate this request if they are able to administratively.
+The stable operator should be able to confirm one million dollars general liability insurance and instructor certifications upon request.
+It is recommended that you request a certificate of insurance to document evidence of insurance coverage; most facilities will accommodate this request if they are able to administratively.

 Assess participants' maturity level.
 Girls must possess sufficient physical coordination and balance to participate in riding.
 They need to be old enough to understand and practice safety procedures, to use good judgment in reacting to situations, and to take responsibility for themselves and their horses.
-Some stables have weight limits for rider eligibility, so check with the stable when making reservations.
+Stables may have weight limits for rider eligibility, so check with the stable when making reservations.